 Your doctor may also prescribe medication to help manage your pain.
 Always take medication as prescribed.
 If you have any questions, call your doctor or pharmacist.
 Good questions to ask your doctor or pharmacist about pain medication include:

 - How often should I take it?
 How many pills should I take each time?

-- What medications should I avoid taking while using this pain killer?
+- What other medications should I avoid taking while using this pain medication?

 - Should I take it with food?

 - Will it make me drowsy?